 This is how the voyage of Meriwether Lewis and William Clark, along with a small group of volunteers also known as “The Corps of Discovery” began.

-They had their objective — reach the Pacific Ocean — and a best guess on how to accomplish it — follow the Mississippi River north and then chart navigable rivers westward — but the rest was unknown.
+They had their objective — cross North America and reach the Pacific Ocean — and a best guess on how to accomplish it — follow the Mississippi River north from New Orleans or St. Louis and then chart navigable rivers westward — but the rest was unknown.

 There was the possibility of encountering unknown diseases.
 Stumbling across indigenous tribes that were equally likely to be hostile or friendly.
 Getting lost in the expansive uncharted wilderness.
 Starvation.
 Exposure.